pkumod/gStore/README.md

 **We have built an IRC channel named #gStore on freenode, and you can visit [the homepage of gStore](http://gstore-pku.com).**

+**This branch is set up to develop the query optimizer for gStore.**

 <!--**You can write your information in [survey](http://59.108.48.38/survey) if you like.**-->

 ## Getting Started